Bharat6114/E_commerse_api/README.md

 # E_commerse_api

-It's my ecommerse project based on python language by using django framework . it include apis for ecommerse project.
+It's my ecommerse project based on python language by using django framework,rest frame work and mysql database.
+It include apis for ecommerse project.